Expat Tax In Austria – Ultimate Tips You Need To Know

 About Austria

 A great part of Austria’s prominence is due to its geographic position.
 It is at the center of European traffic between east and west along the great Danubian trade route and between north and south through the magnificent Alpine passes.
-Thus, embedding the country within a variety of political and economic systems.
+Thus, it embeds the country within a variety of political and economic systems.

 Ethnic Austrians constitute the vast majority of the population.
 Small but significant groups of German-speaking Swiss and ethnic Germans also reside in the country.
 Serbs, Bosniaks (Muslims from Bosnia and Herzegovina; living mainly in the larger cities), Turks (living primarily in Vienna), Hungarians, Croats (living mainly in Burgenland), and Slovenes (living mainly in Kärnten) constitute the major ethnic minorities.

 Weather conditions vary only slightly across the country.
-The lowland regions in the north and east have more continental influenced conditions with colder winters and hotter summers with moderate precipitation throughout the year.
+The lowland regions in the north and east have more continental-influenced conditions with colder winters and hotter summers, with moderate precipitation throughout the year.
 The southeastern areas of Austria have longer and warmer, almost Mediterranean-like summers.
 The diversity of topographical and climatic conditions results in a very versatile flora and fauna.

 Guide To U.S. Expat Tax In Austria

-The Tax Samaritan country guide to U.S. ex-pat tax in Austria provides a general review of ex-pat tax in Austria.
+The Tax Samaritan country guide to U.S. expat tax in Austria provides a general review of expat tax in Austria.
 It also informs how that will impact your U.S. expatriate tax return as a U.S. Expat In Austria.

 As a U.S. taxpayer, all worldwide income is subject to taxation and reporting.
 For most expatriates, you have a requirement to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline).
 The tax treatment for different classes of income can vary greatly from Austria and the U.S.